kennylin894/workshopTwo_neighborhoodLibrary/README.md

 ![img.png](img.png)

-- `1`: View all available books and check one out
+- `1`: View all available books and check one out using the ID

 ![img_1.png](img_1.png)

-- `2`: View all checked out books and return one
+- `2`: View all checked out books and lets the user return a book

 ![img_2.png](img_2.png)